lateralblast/goat/README.md

 functionality did not work.
 I found it easier to use Selenium to drive the management web interface.

-Some versions of Intel's AMT IME/MBEx stack can crash and become unresponsive if the web interface is queried too frequenty, so it's advise to leave at least 10s between queries.
-This does not effect the host OS, but the machine will need to be powercycled in order for the remote management interface to reset.

 SSL support may work, it is still being tested.
 The --insecure switch connects via http.

 Todo: